AACAP Psychodynamic Faculty Initiative (PsyFI) Mentorship Award

 Over the course of the one-year award term, each awardee will collaborate with an assigned mentor to create a project within his/her educational program designed to enhance the psychodynamic training experience at his/her institution.
 The project offers an opportunity to address a problem or specific need at his/her institution.

-In conjunction with AACAP's Annual Meeting in each award cycle, awardees will participate in a daylong training session focusing on developing their projects and enhancing their skills and knowledge of psychodynamic psychiatry.
+In conjunction with AACAP's Annual Meeting in each award cycle, awardees will participate in a daylong planning session focusing on developing their projects and enhancing their skills and knowledge of psychodynamic psychiatry.
 Following the session, they will also be invited to a networking meet and greet.

 Mentors and mentees will meet by phone or online discussion monthly.
 There will be two to four additional web-based issue-oriented seminars.
 In conclusion, awardees will present their work at the next Annual Meeting.

-The Psychodynamic Faculty Initiative awardees will be acknowledged in AACAP’s awards programs and during the AACAP Training and Education Committee Lunch.
+PsyFI mentorship award recipients will be acknowledged in AACAP’s awards programs and during the AACAP Training and Education Committee Lunch.

 What Are Suitable Projects?